 On December 6, 1994, the County filed for protection under Chapter 9 of the United States Bankruptcy Code as a result of losses arising out of the Orange County Investment Pool (Pool).
 The liquidation of the Pool's portfolio resulted in the realization of an investment loss of approximately \$1.6 billion.
 This loss was recorded on the County's accounting records in fiscal year 1994-95 with approximately \$600 million allocable (on a pro rata basis) to the County's accounts, and substantially all of the remainder allocable to accounts of non-County Pool participants, such as cities, school districts and special districts.
-Approximately \$11.3 million of that loss was allocated to the OCDA and was reported in the year ended June 30, 1995.
+Approximately \$11.3 million of that loss was allocated to the former OCDA and was reported in the year ended June 30, 1995.

-(A Component Unit of the County Of Orange, California) Notes To The Financial Statements (Continued) For The Year Ended June 30, 2015
+Notes to the Financial Statements (Continued) For the Year Ended June 30, 2016

-Note 2 - County of Orange Bankruptcy (Continued)
+Note 2 - County of Orange Bankruptcy (continued)